 Dr. Shikuo Chang is a science fiction writer and computer scientist famous for his short stories and novels.
 Dr. Chang was born in Chongqing in 1944 and grew up in Taiwan.
 After graduating from National Taiwan University, he came to the United States in 1966 as a student at University of California, Berkeley, in Computer Science where he earned his PhD.
 He currently teaches computer science at the University of Pittsburgh and travels the world teaching and lecturing.

-This past year is one of further development and creative harvest of Dr. Chang's personal science fiction.
 In the Fall of 2018, Dr. Chang published his collection of short stories "Ten Billion Names of the Devil" in a dual Chines/English version.
 In June, 2017 Director Wu Jinyuan of Beijing Joy Films and CEO Hai Ziqing expressed interest in adapting the "City" trilogy to the TV sci-fi album.
 After a productive week of discussions in Chicago, a consensus was built to gradually develop TV sci-fi albums and movies.

 In August, 2017, Cr.
 Chang completed the "Haimo" trilogy.
 In October, "Golden World" was serialized in the World Journal.
 Dr. Chang was invited by the Global Chinese Writing Center of the National Taiwan Normal University.